Head Injury Claims – How To Claim Compensation

 Use Our Panel Of No Win No Fee Personal Injury Solicitors To Claim

-If you’re interested in making a personal injury claim, then you may find it beneficial to use one of the No Win No Fee solicitors from our panel.
-Solicitors who don’t work under a No Win No Fee agreement might expect you to make upfront payments to secure their services and continue these costs as your claim progresses.
+Solicitors who don’t work on a No Win No Fee basis might expect you to make upfront payments to secure their services and continue these costs as your claim progresses.
+This not the case with our panel of expert personal injury solicitors.

-By using a No Win No Fee solicitor working under a kind of No Win No Fee agreement called a Conditional Fee Agreement, you won’t usually be asked to pay them upfront, as they work on your claim or in the event that you’re not awarded compensation.
+By hiring their services under a Conditional Fee Agreement (CFA), you won’t be asked to pay upfront, as they work on your claim, or in the event that you’re not awarded compensation.

 If you do receive a settlement, your solicitor will take a success fee.
 This amount is legally capped and comes out of your compensation total before it reaches you.